A Walking tour of downtown Guadalajara is the perfect way to start your stay in the Perla Tapatía

 Guadalajara was founded in the 16th century as part of Nueva Galicia, an autonomous kingdom of the Viceroyalty of New Spain.
-The city center is a treasure of Spanish colonial architecture including baroque, neoclassical, renaissance styles.
+The city center is a treasure of Spanish colonial architecture including baroque, neoclassical, renaissance, and gothic styles.
 No trip to Jalisco is complete with out taking a walking tour of downtown Guadalajara to get an idea of what the city was like in centuries past.
 This is my recommendation for getting to know the historic core of the this colonial gem.

 Starting in the Plaza de las Nueve Esquinas the walking tour heads north along Av.
 Cristóbal Colón to the Jardín Aránzazu which is right next to the Jardín de San Francisco.
 Continuing north on Av.
 Cristóbal Colón (street turns into a pedestrian walkway) you will pass the Biblioteca Iberoamericana on the way to the Plaza Guadalajara which is surrounded by the Catedral de Guadalajara, the Palacio Municipal de Guadalajara and the Rotonda de los Jalisciences Ilustres.

 Head east towards the Catedral de Guadalajara and the Rotonda de los Jalisciences Ilustres.
 Behind the cathedral is the Plaza de la Liberación and the Palacio del Gobierno de Jalisco.
 As you continue east to the Teatro Degollado, the Templo de San Agustín, the City coat of arms, the Plaza Tapatía finally arriving at the Hospicio Cabañas.
 After you finish touring the Hospicio Cabañas the Mercado San Juan de Dios is right next door and would be a great place to grab a bite to eat or a fresh squeezed juice.